w86763777/pytorch-gan-collections/Readme.md

 Pytorch implementation of unsupervised GANs.

-For more defails about calculating Inception Score and FID Score using pytorch can be found in [Pytorch-Unified-Inception-FID-Score](https://github.com/w86763777/Pytorch-Unified-Inception-FID-Score)
+For more defails about calculating Inception Score and FID using pytorch can be found in [pytorch-inception-score-fid](https://github.com/w86763777/pytorch-inception-score-fid)

 ## Models
 - [x] DCGAN